EMRahman/PiOrder/README.md

 3. View how busy the kitchen is from using other Raspberry Pi cameras.
 Important for knowing the currentwaiting time for orders.
 4. Allow customers to order online
    * Waiting time can set by waiters via the tablets and/or scheduled.
 Hangryness should not be underestimated (customers can get very angry if they are hungry and their order is late).
+   * Customers order using a webpage.
+We use [JQuery Mobile](https://jquerymobile.com).
+   * Customer can retrieve ast orders, and take their time in ordering.
    * Orders arrive straight to the bar and kitchen printers.
    * Frees up waiters manually taking a telephone order.
    * Receipts are emailed to the customers.